Dec 10, 2017 Dec 9, 2017

 This is the second brownie recipe I’ve posted.
 The other whole wheat brownie is not as fudgy but still nice & chewy and also made without butter, but it’s 100% whole wheat.
 Both my brownies are easy to make but this simple recipe is good for beginners because it uses just a few ingredients and no mixer is needed.
 In fact, this batter should only be mixed by hand and not over-mixed.
 Oh, and don’t over bake the brownies!
 They should feel a little soft in the center when they’re done so don’t bake any longer than 20 minutes!
 Okay, that’s all.
 Click here for the recipe. – Jenny Jones

-For a fast dessert, I make this easy cake and frost it right in the pan with my 2-minute chocolate frosting.
+For a fast dessert, I make this cake and frost it right in the pan.
 It’s a healthier dessert I feel good about and it really satisfies my sweet tooth.

 I have also doubled the recipe and made two cakes using two cake pans and used it for my fresh strawberry cake so now you can make my wildly popular strawberry cake with no butter at all!

 The one I really love is my Boston cream cake that I make with just one 9-inch cake, which I slice across in half, fill it with homemade custard and top with a chocolate glaze. (why do they call it Boston cream pie? – it’s not pie!)

 One thing of note: this is a much better cake when you use a cake strip.
 See in the picture how the cake is perfectly flat?
 I highly recommend using a cake strip, also called a baking strip, whether you buy one or make your own.
 It also keeps the edges of the cake from over-baking.
 Click here to learn about cake strips.